Jonathan Gresham: Impact Wrestling / Total Nonstop Action Wrestling (2022–2025)

 On the December 15, 2022, episode of Impact!, Gresham made his return to Impact Wrestling, saving Delirious from an attack by Eddie Edwards.
 It was later confirmed that Gresham signed with Impact.

 On January 13, 2023, at Hard To Kill, Gresham was defeated by Edwards.
-On June 29, 2023 it was announced that on July 15, 2023 at Impact Slammiversary of year 2023 that Jonathan Gresham will be facing Mike Bailey, Kushida, Kevin Knight and Alan Angels in a 5-way Ultimate X match to determine the #1 contender to the Impact X Division Championship.
-Later on Jake Something was added on to the match making it a 6-way.
-During this match Gresham was not successful as Kushida was victorious at winning the match.
+At No Surrender, Gresham defeated Mike Bailey.
+At Sacrifice, Gresham lost to Mike Bailey in the rematch.
+At Rebellion, Gresham competed in a Three-way elimination match for the Impact X Division Championship which was won by Trey Miguel.
+At Under Siege, Gresham competed in the Six-way match to determine the #1 contender for the Impact World Championship which was won by Alex Shelley.
+At Against All Odds, Gresham competed in the 8-4-1 match to determine the #1 contender to the Impact World Championship which was won by Nick Aldis.
+At Impact Slammiversary, Gresham competed in a 6-way Ultimate X match to determine the #1 contender to the Impact X Division Championship which was won by Kushida.
 At Bound for Glory, Gresham competed in the 20-person Intergender Call Your Shot Gauntlet which was won by Jordynne Grace. on the November 9 episode of Impact, Gresham lost to Alex Shelley in a TNA world championship match but failed to win the title.